 In their original work McCulloch and Pitts extended this observation into deducing a great deal about human brain function.
 Most of this seems a bit far-fetched from today’s standpoint but the basic conclusion that the brain is probably nothing more than a simple computer – i.e. a finite state machine – still seems reasonable.

-McCulloch and Pitts neural networks are not well-known or widely studied these days because they grew into another sort of neural net – one that can be trained into generating any logic function you care to name.
+McCulloch and Pitts neural networks are not well-known or widely studied these days because they grew into or were supersede by another sort of neural net – one that can be trained into generating any logic function or indeed any function you care to name.

 Exactly how does computer memory work?
 What is surprising is that it still works in more or less the same way as when Babbage designed his Analytical Engine or the IBM 360 accessed core memory. [ ... ]